Dual Credit

 - An earned master’s degree in mathematics from a regionally accredited institution of higher education.
 Or an earned degree from a regionally accredited institution of higher education with at least 18 graduate credit hours in Mathematics.

-Consideration: A teacher would be considered if they satisfied the following:
+A teacher would be considered for teaching dual credit for the math department if they satisfied the following:

 - An earned master’s degree from a regionally accredited Institution of higher education with at least 12 graduate credit hours in Mathematics.
 Up to 6 of the required 18 graduate credit hours in Mathematics may be substituted with tested experience.
 Tested experience is defined as a minimum of seven years of work experience in the field within the previous ten years.